annotation/text-fabric/tf/docs/about/clientmanual.md

 <mark>3a. legend</mark>
 :   Some layers have a triangle in front of their names.
-    These are layers that consists of a limited amount of keywords.
+    These are layers that consist of a limited amount of keywords.
     If they are acronymns, you can see their legend here.
     Otherwise, you see a frequency list of there values here.